Wolves kill hounds in Bayfield County

-On Saturday, Aug.
-7, USDA-Wildlife Services verified that wolves killed a 6-year old female Walker trailing hound, injured a 8-year old male Black & Tan trailing hound, and injured a 3-year old male Black & Tan trailing hound in the Town of Drummond, Bayfield County.
+> On Saturday, Aug.
+7, USDA-Wildlife Services verified that wolves killed a 6-year old female Walker trailing hound, injured a 8-year old male black and tan trailing hound, and injured a 3-year old male black and tan trailing hound in the Town of Drummond, Bayfield County.

 Dog owners are reminded by the Department of Natural Resources to exercise caution in wolf-occupied areas.
 Conflicts between hunting dogs and wolves are most common during the bear training and hunting season.